Make an Appointment

 How to Schedule an Appointment:

-- By a scheduled advanced appointment in the morning or afternoon, Monday through Friday between 9:00 am and 3:30 pm (except Thursday mornings)
+- By a scheduled-in-advance appointment in the morning or afternoon, Monday through Friday between 10:00 am and 3:30 pm (except Wednesday mornings).

 - By same day appointment in the afternoon Monday through Friday.
-These appointments are first come/call, first served; we start scheduling these afternoon appointments at 8:00 a.m.
-We offer 3 types of same day appointments:
+These appointments are first-call-first-served; we start scheduling these afternoon appointments at 8:00 a.m.
+We offer 2 types of same day appointments:

 - If you are interested in meeting with a counselor in an ongoing fashion, you will want to schedule a 60-minute consultation.

-- If you are interested in meeting with a counselor for a single session to discuss a problem, you can schedule a 30 minute quick access meeting.
+- If you are interested in meeting with a counselor for a single session to discuss a problem, or have urgent/immediate concerns, you can schedule a 60-minute Quick Access appointment.

 For Group Counseling:

 UCS hours: 8:00 a.m. to 5:00 p.m.
-M-F. Appointments are only during regular agency hours.
-For ongoing counseling, if your academic program requirements preclude you from coming to UCS during that timeframe, please contact us via phone at (319) 335-7294 or via email at firstname.lastname@example.org to discuss alternate arrangements.
+M-F. For ongoing counseling, if your academic program requirements preclude you from coming to UCS during that time frame, please contact us via phone at (319) 335-7294 or via email at firstname.lastname@example.org to discuss alternate arrangements.